ladroop/Chaturbate_reloaded/README.md

 -Moderator (only if you're a moderator).
 -Low satisfaction score (only if low).
 -Number of users in the room (see below).
+-Last day online (only if offline). (this is in central American date !)
 -Chat rules (click to read)(only if there are chat rules).
 -Appear on network sites (only if no).
 -A few links to some useful websites. (some are not there if appear on network sites is set to no)

-If alarm is turned on a alarm symbol wil appear in the browsers tab and the script will check the room status every minute.
+If alarm is turned on a alarm symbol will appear in the browsers tab and the script will check the room status every minute.
 You can select alarm only, if the status changes an alarm will sound and the browser tab will show "ALARM" , or go to page if public.
 If the status changes to public, this can be from offline , private etc., the room will be opened in a new tab (and the old tab will be closed).
 If you start the alarm while the room is public it must go to an other status first.
-In rare occations you pop-up blocker may prevent to room to be opened.
+In rare occasions you pop-up blocker may prevent to room to be opened.
 Check you pop-up blocker settings.
 Turn it off to stop the alarm or click "reload info".

 If there are users in the room there is next to the number a link that will show the user list.